 Modern retail customers are dynamic and mobile.
 Sure, they want quick delivery and payment convenience, but there are also personalized offers.
 Those who successfully satisfy the listed needs of users will be able to get competitive advantage by integrating modern digital tools into their services.

-Studies in the USA and Great Britain have shown that 70% of buyers expect more personalized service from brands, and for this they are ready to share their personal data.
+Studies in the USA and Great Britain have shown that 70% of buyers expect more personalized service from brands, and they are ready to share their personal data.
 People want to use convenient interfaces to compare prices, brands, models and configurations, delivery and payment conditions, taking into account personal needs - all on one screen.
 That's why A.I. technology is being implemented more and more in online retail.
 Today, users are dictating to business which improvements they expect.
 And they themselves tell brands how much they are willing to pay for the transformation of consumer experience.
-Willingness to overpay for fast delivery and convenient service is vivid proof of this.
+Willingness to overpay for fast delivery and convenient service is vivid proof.

-Large retailers have learned to extract this information from a variety of sources: social networks; IoT sensors developed based on A.I. and Deep Learning, chat bots, instant messengers, analyzing data from the call center.
+Large retailers have learned to extract information from a variety of sources: social networks; IoT sensors developed based on A.I. and Deep Learning, chat bots, instant messengers, analyzing data from the call center.
 Personalization of user experience is an important trend that will develop and gain strength over the coming years.

 Imagine while walking down the street, you’ve noticed a beautiful dress on a girl passing by.
 Having photographed it using a smartphone, you start a search in pictures and instantly find Instagram blogger posts that recently showed similar dresses on their pages.
 By clicking on the ‘Buy’ icon in blogger’s profile, you immediately order your favorite item online.
 All this is the merit of artificial intelligence and machine learning algorithms.

 You can successfully sell goods without even having your own trading platform, and receive comprehensive information about customers by collecting data from social sources.
-The Stitch Fix startup experience demonstrates this.
+The Stitch Fix startup experience demonstrates it.
 The company offers its subscribers services to create an individual image and help in choosing a wardrobe.

 It is these decisions that mark a new milestone in the history of social commerce, when disparate user data is combined into a huge ecosystem to maximize personalization and improve customer experience.

 In the near future, we will continue to observe how small retail chains are fiercely fighting for survival and trying to compete with Amazon and other retail giants.
 The winner is the one who will be able to allocate resources and make a bet on choosing the right digital transformation strategy in relation to their business processes.
-An integrated approach to the development of a digital solution can be an excellent help in this situation.
+An integrated approach to the development of a digital solution can be an excellent help in such situation.
 In particular, it is worth paying attention to contracting companies that have custom software solution service in their arsenal.
 This service involves not only writing code, but a digital solution that converts goals, needs, requirements into an IT product that can give a competitive advantage.
 Having built the development process in this way, the business owner will receive the most comprehensive approach to development.
-In the future, this will not only save resources, but also get a really high-quality product.
+In the future, it will not only save resources, but also get a really high-quality product.